Quirly/Quirly/README.md

 #### Model Deployment in the AWS Cloud ####

-**🌱 Sentiment Analysis**: This is a network architecture where text data (reviews) is used to output the feeling of the author of the review based on the words he/she has chosen in his/her writing.
+**🌱 Sentiment Analysis**: This is a sentiment analysis network which was set up and then deployed within the AWS cloud.
+A text review is entered and sent to the trained model hosted in AWS.
+Then, the model interprets the feeling of the author of the review based on the words chosen in the written text.
+The endpoint will then return an estimation as output to the requesting user.
 This neural network has been created with Python and *PyTorch* and was deployed using AWS Sagemaker.
 The project has been realized in my Udacity Nanodegree certification course "Deep Learning" and was the fifth of five projects I worked on.
 The goal of this project was to learn how to deploy models in the AWS Cloud.

 - Input data is *text data* (reviews)
 - Output data is a ranking (feeling/mood of the author)